-Cathedral of the Risen Christ School in Lincoln is building a new “Nature Explore” classroom for preschool and kindergartners, which will consist of different stations, such as a water station, a dirt area, a gathering place, a musical area, and a prayer garden.
+Cathedral of the Risen Christ School in Lincoln joins a select group of just 400 preschools worldwide certified by “Nature Explore”.
+The Eaglet Nature Explore Outdoor Classroom consists of different nature inspired areas, such as a water station, a dirt area, a gathering place, a musical area, and a prayer garden.

 “Our nature as humans is to connect with the wonders God made,” said Jeremy Ekeler, Cathedral principal, “so a classroom for us will look like a lot of natural materials: tree stumps, bamboo fencing, wall vines, garden beds, interesting native plants, worms, and dirt.
 Really, not too different from the way a lot of folks my age grew up playing outside.”
 This will also translate to the indoor classroom, which will have less posters and plastic and more natural materials, like stumps, plants and rocks.